MORE THAN JUST ENGLISH

 Outside of work and studying, I enjoy cycling, volleyball and Frisbee.
 I have come to love living in Brighton and am glad I am able to call it my home.

 At 18 I moved to London to study geography at university where I had my first foray into teaching, assisting in the running of higher education and geography masterclasses for students from secondary schools in the surrounding area.
 Once I had finished university I spent a year saving every penny so I could to travel around South America, both satisfying my desire to learn Spanish and discover more about the amazing people and cultures in that part of the world.
-Upon my return I decided that I would couple both my love of teaching and learning about other from different parts of the world by training as an English language teacher.
+Upon my return I decided that I would couple both my love of teaching and of learning about different parts of the world by training as an English language teacher.

 At Loxdale I’ve been given the opportunity to teach courses that I find particularly interesting.
 One of which is digital media course, this explores the role that different media platforms play in people’s lives.
 You also get the opportunity to add to your social media skill set by creating your own content.
 There are loads of other amazing courses at Loxdale and I sometimes wish I were a student and not a teacher!